another vegan cinnamon bun recipe… groundbreaking!

 1. make the roux by melting the margarine in a saucepan over a gentle heat. then add the flour and stir for two minutes. add the water and mix until fully incorporated.
 Set aside to cool.

 2. add the cooled roux to a large mixing bowl with the dough ingredients, taking care not to add the yeast and salt to the same part of the bowl. begin to knead until the ingredients are fully combined.

 3. generously flour a work surface and tip the dough onto it. knead for 10 minutes until smooth and elastic, adding extra flour to the surface when required.

 4. return the bowl, cover with a damp tea towel and allow to rise in a warm place for 1 hour.

 5. after 1 hour, remove the dough from the bowl and knead for 1 minute.
-Then return the dough to the bowl, cover and allow to rise for a further 45 minutes.
+Return to the bowl, cover and allow to relax for about 30 minutes.

 6. while waiting, mix the filling ingredients together.